notbeer/Gametest-API-Wrapper/README.md

 Please make sure you are in the beta version of Minecraft Bedrock Edition 1.17.10.23+ Well, at least till' the the features gets added to the stable version.
 Create a new world, since GameTest FrameWork is still experimental.
 Make sure in your settings you have `GameTest FrameWork` enabled under `Experiments` category.
-At last type in the game chat `+help` for the list of commands!
+At last type in the game chat `+help` for the list of commands or `+help [command name]` to get information on a specific command!
 You can edit/add commands to the pack in the folder.

 _[Documentation on GameTest FrameWork](https://docs.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/minecraft)_